Artboard 16Google Sheets iconSwift icon

 Today I was preparing a slide deck about new features in JavaScript regular expressions and came across the article "Named capture groups" written by Axel Rauschmayer.
 The section about backreferences caught my eye.

-There might be the situation that you're dealing with a regular expression that includes repeated character sequences like the following one: /(abc)(abc)(abc)/.
-Instead of copying the character groups several times, pattern reuse is a better approach here.
-It turns out you can do that in JavaScript regular expressions.
+In some situations you might want to create a regular expression that includes repeated character sequences like the following one: /(abc)(abc)(abc)/.
+Instead of copying the character groups several times, you want to reuse the pattern.
+Is this possible in regular expressions?
+You bet!

 Backreferences for capture groups